cltn39/Mememail/README.md

 ## What we have used:

- built using jQuery& Javascript, HTML5, CSS3, googlefont, giphy API, mailjs API, firebase, d3.org, choreography.js, and honeycomb.js
+ built using jQuery& Javascript, HTML5, CSS3, googlefont, giphy API, Gmail API, firebase, d3.org, choreography.js, and honeycomb.js

 ## Features
 - Scroll down to access.
 Scroll down changes animation of the header.